JeffHeck/SchoolDataProject/report_levies.md

 - Summary
 - Summary table: Levies advertised as replacements to previous levies
 - Summary table: Measures without the words replacement or renewal in their titles
-- Summary chart: Replacement levies in descending order by the percent increase in the levy amounts
+- Summary chart: Replacement levies in descending order by the percent increase from their previous amounts
 - Summary table: Incongruent words used in levy advertisements
 - Example replacement levy advertisement: Quillayute Valley SD
 - Example replacement levy advertisement: Spokane SD